srinath2003/TNSDC-NM/ReadMe.md

      git clone https://github.com/srinath2003/tnsdc-genAI
      ```
 2. **Install Dependencies**:
-   - Install the necessary Python packages listed in requirements.txt.
+   - Install the necessary Python packages .
 3. **Download the Dataset**:
    - Download the UrbanSound8K dataset from the provided link and place it in the `UrbanSound8K` directory.
 4. **Run the Code**: